jason0x43/alfred-toggl/README.md

 The report date or period may also be specified manually.
 A single date may be entered using a variety of formats, such as ‘2016-08-12’ or ‘8/12’.
 A range of dates may be specified by separating two dates with ‘..’ (like ‘8/10..8/15’).

 ![Custom reporting period](doc/report_manual.png?raw=true)

+When using the predefined 'week' report type, the start day will be the "beginning of week" day specified in your Toggl account settings.

 ### `options`